Jenna-Zhao/COVID-19_Cases/src/about/02_Dashboard.md

 <h4>Incremental Data</h4>
 <hr style="margin-top: 0;">

-At this section, we track the changes in new cases and deaths over time with line plots in a country.
+At this section, we track the changes in incremental cases and deaths over time with line plots in a country.
 Users can interact with these plots by:

 -   **Date:** Users can adjust the time bar to select a time period of interest;
 -   **Choose a country:** Users have the option to select either a specific country or global data ("Total"), allowing for flexibility in viewing either detailed or aggregated information.